atelierbram/syntax-highlighting/atelier-schemes/README.md

 For the construction of these colorschemes,  [Solarized colorscheme](http://ethanschoonover.com/solarized) stood as a model, and [Base16 Builder](https://github.com/chriskempson/base16-builder) was a building tool.
 Like in Solarized, the colorschemes come in a light – and in a dark background version.
 It’s really just variations on the same idea, but each with it’s own color-value relations, interdependent on each other and their base (background-)color.
 [Go to Demopage](http://atelierbram.github.io/syntax-highlighting/atelier-schemes)

+## Updates
+Some of thes colorschemes have been updated; read [more about this more about it here](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/demo/changes-03-2015.html).

 ## Downloads
 All downloads can be [found in the output folder](https://github.com/atelierbram/syntax-highlighting/tree/master/atelier-schemes/output).